reddy-hari/usuals/README.md

 # <a name="bugs"></a> How to report bugs and issues?

-To report bugs and issues please use the GitHub issue reporting tool: https://github.com/reddy-hari/usuals/issues.
+> To report bugs and issues please use the GitHub issue reporting tool: https://github.com/reddy-hari/usuals/issues.
-Any bugs and issues reports are very much appreciated since it would help improve the "usuals" library.
-Thank you!
+> Any bugs and issues reported are very much appreciated since it would help improve the "usuals" library.
+> Thank you!

 # <a name="contribute"></a> Contribute!
-> Click :star:if you like the project.
-Pull Request are highly appreciated.
+> Click :star: if you like the project.
+> Pull Requests are highly appreciated.